pyepics/pyepics/_sources/installation.txt

 The PyEpics module is still under active development, and enhancements and bug-fixes are being added frequently.
 All development is done through the `pyepics github repository`_.
-To get a read-only copy of the atest version, use::
+To get a read-only copy of the latest version, use::

    git clone http://github.com/pyepics/pyepics.git